 Climate change is already having an enormous impact on our waters, lands, wildlife and people.
 It's showing up in the form of droughts and dying trees, extreme weather and flooding events, and the compounded effects of both in far too many Minnesota waterways.
 Read more about climate change in Minnesota.

-What are natural climate solutions?
+What are nature-based solutions?

-Dig Into Sustainable Ag in MN
+Dig Into Regenerative Ag

 What is the current footprint of the agriculture industry?